-- Formal individual feedback on submitted assessments - Responses to questions posted on Canvas - Interactive discussions of topics during live online tutorials - Written feedback on individual investigations - Peer feedback during collaborative activities
+- I Formal individual feedback on submitted assessments - Responses to questions posted on Canvas - Interactive discussions of topics during live online tutorials - Peer feedback during collaborative activities

 Your feedback to us:

 One of the formal ways students provide feedback on teaching and their learning experience is through the BCA student evaluation survey at the end of each semester.
 The feedback is anonymous and provides the BCA with evidence of aspects that students are satisfied with and areas for improvement.